neurosnap/robodux/README.md

 - Reducers do not receive entire action object, only payload
 - Low level functions to build your own slices, actions, and reducers

+## What's included

+- createTable: Thinking of reducers as database tables, this function builds actions and a reducer pair that builds simple and repeatable operations for that table.
+- createAssign: A catch-all data structure that makes it easy to set or reset the reducer.
+- createLoader: A flexible data structure that makes it easy to apply loading states to certain operations.
+- createLoaderTable: Store as many independent loaders in this reducer which are all accessible by an `id`.
+- createAction: A very simple way to build type-safe actions.
+- createReducer: Build reducers using an object instead of a switch-case.
+- createSlice: Build action types, action creators, and reducer pairs with one simple function.
+- createActionMap: given multiple slices created via `createSlice`, combine them to get a flat object of actions.
+- createReducerMap: given multiple slices created via `createSlice`, combine them to get a flat object of reducers (to pass to `combineReducers`).
+- createApp: given multiple packages that contain multiple slices, combine them to get a flat object of reducers (to pass to `combineReducers`).

 ## Core principles

 The overriding principle is that effects (like sagas) should be the central processing unit for all business logic in a react/redux application.
 We should remove as much business logic as possible from reducers and instead centralize them inside of our side-effect handlers.

+The other primary principle is to think of redux as a database and reducers as tables.
+This simplifies the action/reducer logic and makes it possible to build reuseable components which dramatically reducers boilerplate.

 Please see [style-guide](https://erock.io/redux-saga-style-guide) for more details.